rjacobsen0/NonprofitDonationForm/README.md

   ice for a while.
       + composer require drupal/stripe

   - Now I want to add javascript of my own, plus the javascript from stripe.
-Found documentation:
+Found documentation, the last on this list was the most useful:
     + https://www.drupal.org/docs/8/creating-custom-modules/adding-stylesheets-css-and-javascript-js-to-a-drupal-8-module
     + https://www.drupal.org/forum/support/module-development-and-code-questions/2016-08-08/adding-js-to-the-block-through-module
     + https://drupal.stackexchange.com/questions/223260/whats-the-correct-way-to-include-javascript-dependencies-into-modules
     + https://www.drupal.org/node/2605130
     + https://atendesigngroup.com/blog/mastering-drupal-8%E2%80%99s-libraries-api

-  - It's not cool to pull the stipe.js file into this module because it prevents independent upgrades and is against the Drupal licensing/contrib guidelines regarding third party code, so I will include it from it's current location if possible.
+  - It's not cool to pull the stipe.js file into this module (nonprofit_donation_form) because it prevents independent upgrades and is against the Drupal licensing/contrib guidelines regarding third party code, so I will include it from it's current location if possible.
 Working on that now.

   - I'm backing off and starting over with a fresh install of stripe.
 I'm carefully going over each dependency.
 One that I missed before is that stripe requires <script src="https://js.stripe.com/v3/"></script> to be included